umee-network/umee/x/metoken/README.md

 The user will receive 19.25781 IST.
 0.74178 IST will be the total saved fee.
 20 meUSD will be taken from the user's account and burned.
-The total value to be withdrawn is 19.99959 IST and it will be splitted between the reserves and the liquidity from the leverage module based on the reserve_portion.
+The total value to be withdrawn is 19.99959 IST and it will be split between the reserves and the liquidity from the leverage module based on the reserve_portion.
 15.99967 will be taken from leverage module and 3.99992 from the reserves.
 ```